MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ## Next Step

-Now that you've learned how to modify parameter values for Bash, PowerShell and Cmd, proceed to the next step to learn how to extract values to a variable.
+Now that you learned how to write Azure CLI syntax for Bash, PowerShell and Cmd, proceed to the next step to learn how to extract values to a variable.

 > [!div class="nextstepaction"]
 > [Populate variables for use in scripts](./get-started-tutorial-3-use-variables.md)